xinyee20/tp/docs/UserGuide.md

 The following commands allow you to navigate between different views.

 <H4 style="color: #477B9F"> 4.5.1.
-View an existing tutorial group: <code>viewgrp</code> </H4>
+View a tutorial group: <code>viewgrp</code> </H4>

-You can use this command to view the list of students and tutorial lessons of an existing tutorial group.
+You can use this command to view the list of students and tutorial lessons of a tutorial group.
 You will also be able to execute tutorial group-related commands.

 **Format:**